 Fields of Application of sound absorption meter

-The sound absorption meter AcoustiAdrienne (measuring system AED 800 + analysis software AED 801) serves the nondestructive measurement of
+The sound absorption meter AcoustiAdrienne supported by the analysis software AcoustiStudio (Module Sound Absorption In situ) serves the nondestructive measurement of

 - sound absorption (sound reflection index and sound absorption coefficient) of a noise barrier / a sound screen in situ on the basis of the Adrienne method described in DIN EN 1793-5.

 An extension of the sound absorption meter additionally allows the measurement of

 - the transmission loss (sound insulation index) of a noise barrier / a sound screen in situ according to DIN EN 1793-6 and DIN EN 16272-6 (Module Sound Insulation In situ) as well as